HxuazonTop/My-Scripts/README.md

 sybau 😭💔

-anyway some scripts are patched and dont work antmore ;-;
+anyway some scripts are patched and dont work anymore ;-;